Better Call Saul season 3: Talking Saul

 Talking Saul is a live aftershow hosted by Chris Hardwick, which features guests discussing episodes of Better Call Saul.
 These episodes discussed the third-season premiere and finale episodes of Better Call Saul.

 Los Pollos Hermanos Employee Training

-AMC released a series of ten short videos on YouTube and their social media accounts during season three as Los Pollos Hermanos Employee Training, combining live-action shots featuring Esposito as Gus along with animated segments, presented as employee training videos for Gus's Los Pollos Hermanos restaurant workers.
+AMC released a series of ten short videos on YouTube and their social media accounts during season three as Los Pollos Hermanos Employee Training, combining live-action shots featuring Esposito as Gus along with animated segments, presented as in-universe employee training videos for Los Pollos Hermanos restaurant workers.
 The series won the Primetime Emmy Award for Outstanding Short Form Comedy or Drama Series in 2017.

 No Picnic

 On June 19, 2017, the night of Saul's season finale, fans were able to access the three-minute short film No Picnic, which feature the Kettlemans, who were not seen since the first season.
 The short, directed by Saul associate producer Jenn Carroll and written by the show's writers' assistant Ariel Levine, shows the Kettleman family organizing a picnic close to family patriarch Craig, who is seen picking up roadside litter with his fellow inmates as part of his prison sentence.

 Fans were originally able to access No Picnic through Los Pollos Hermanos Employee Training, which directed fans to participate in a bingo trivia game on the show's digital and social platforms.
 The video was unlockable on June 12, 2017, but could not be viewed until a week later.